greg-raven/Uncommon-Sense/_posts/2011-12-12-the-failure-of-central-planners.md

 ---
-title: 'The failure of central planners'
+title: "The failure of central planners"
 layout: post
 categories:
 - collectivization